unibo/LimeSurvey-ProxyAuth-Plugin/README.md

 ## Techincal Notes:
 - This plugin only does its magic on survey with specified participants, it does nothing in open participants surveys.
 - This plugin dynamically adds a new participants to the survey participant table and assigns them a token before redirecting to the survey with the needed token in querystring.

+### Project status:
+Development

+### Issues:
+For general issues please feel free to use this repo issue tracker (https://github.com/unibo/LimeSurvey-ProxyAuth-Plugin/issues)
+For security reports please use the email reported on top of this readme in order to avoid public disclosure of an exploitable vulnerability until fixed.